 Daft Punk's helmet aren't only iconic, but are also marketing genius.
-They allow the robotic duo to appear ageless and elevates the concept behind the dance act beyond the people creating it.
+By hiding their faces, the robotic duo to appear ageless and elevates the concept behind the dance act beyond the people creating it.

 It also allows the pair a degree of privacy, letting them stand in audiences or in the wings without anyone realising they've just walked past Daft Punk.
 It really is very clever.
 Bravo the French.